1988 – 1994

-It wasn’t all fun & games, the first semester seemed to go well, I felt focussed and in the right groove.
-However following my end-of-semester review, my work which I felt at the time was technically my best was thrown out of the window by my tutor and was absolutely dispelled.
+It wasn’t all fun & games, the first semester seemed to go well, I felt focused and in the right groove.
+However, following my end-of-semester review, my work which I felt at the time was technically my best was thrown out of the window by my tutor and was dispelled.

-For those first months I’d worked with creatively developing ideas and concepts, picking up, shooting with an SLR camera and processed my images in the dark room.
+For those first months, I’d worked creatively developing ideas and concepts, picking up, shooting with an SLR camera and processing my images in the darkroom.
 I still worked with my school-established mindset which the art uni was set on crushing – everything we as students thought we knew was broken and a new creative development philosophy was rolled in.

 Taking up masses of courage leading into the second semester was needed if I stood any chance of continuing in this career direction.
-I consulted with the tutors and after review (and being a week back late due to anxiety), decided I creatively stood above graphic design in 3D design, and so chose 3D as my pathway at this stage and promised myself that if I followed this through to my first degree, then I’d go on afterwards to then do a Graphic Design masters degree.
+I consulted with the tutors and after review (and being a week back late due to anxiety), decided I creatively stood above graphic design in 3D design, and so chose this as my pathway at this stage and promised myself that if I followed this through to my first degree, then I’d go on afterwards to then do Graphic Design MA.

 1997 – 1998

-I freelanced Graphic Design having bought my first Apple iMac, the original Bondi Blue model and formed the basis of my professional career.
-I was photographing at events, taking the shots and using them within the designs which then went out to print – it was a steep, but natural learning curve, one that liberated me from the constraints of what felt like Engineering Design at university.
-Again, don’t get me wrong, I see that I learnt more on the first year at Bournemouth Uni than the next…
+I freelanced graphic design having bought my first Apple iMac, the original Bondi Blue model and formed the basis of my professional career.
+I was photographing at events, taking the shots and using them within the designs which then went out to print – it was a steep, but natural learning curve, one that liberated me from the constraints of what felt like engineering design at university.
+Again, don’t get me wrong, I see that I learned more in the first year at Bournemouth Uni than the next three years.

 1998 – 2001